-Social media has a very strong impact on all aspects of media and show cancellations is a perfect example of this.
+Social media has a very strong impact on all aspects of media and show cancellations are a perfect example of this.
 Recently, Canadian classic and Netflix show “Anne with an E” aired their last episode and announced that it was their final season.
-While the season has not been released in other countries, it’s fans have been very active.
+While the season has not been released in other countries, its fans have been very active.

 Many fans started the hashtag “#RenewAnneWithAnE” on Nov.
 25, the same day that the cancellation was announced.
 Since then, the Twitter movement has been featured in news articles and the hashtag rose to the top of the Twitter trending tab, with 2 million tweets on Nov.
 27. This is a big impact for a show that Netflix claims does not have a large following.